lindsey98/Adversarial-Generation/README.md

-# Network_Signal
+# Adversarial generation
-Investigate the distribution of signal
+Implementation of adv attacks

 # Background
 We believe that for normal examples and adversarial examples.
 The triggering patterns for internal NN layer are significantly different.
 In this repository, we aim to verify this hypothesis.